fbpx

 Every business needs steady cash flow to respond to business problems and opportunities and settle its invoices for goods and services.

-But with so many expenses—utilities, telecom, insurance—it can be easy to lose track of accounts payable, resulting in nasty surprises like overcharges.
-Don’t be surprised.
+But with so many expenses—utilities, telecom, and insurance—it can be easy to lose track of accounts payable, resulting in nasty surprises like overcharges.

-Local travel can provide a significant tax deduction for business owners who have non-commuting travel expenses.
+The right software can help you cut Local travel can provide a significant tax deduction for business owners with non-commuting travel expenses.
 Unfortunately, local travel is also one of the easiest things to lose track of.

 One option is to use an app like TripData to capture how far you’ve traveled.
 Just apply the standard mileage rate, which incorporates expenses like gas and maintenance, and automate the process.

-Small business owners spend around sixteen hours each week on administrative work, which includes entering bookkeeping details.
+Small business owners spend around sixteen hours² each week on administrative work, which includes entering bookkeeping details.

 A simple, streamlined bookkeeping process makes periodic accounting (quarterly and annually) easier.